gatherspiel/.github/profile/README.md

 - [DMVBoardGames](https://github.com/Create-Third-Places/DMVBoardGames): Website for in person board game events in the DC area.
 It will use the backend APIs of this project.
 - [user-management](https://github.com/Create-Third-Places/user-management): Logic related to authentication, authorization, and managing users.
 This includes actions related to creating or deleting data that can only be modified by certain users.
 # Tech stack
-- Vanilla JavaScript on the UI.
-The UI might be moved to use a library or framework besides React.
+- Vanilla JavaScript with a long term goal of creating an using a custom framework.
 - Vanilla CSS.
 - PostgreSQL
 - Java

 # Development guidelines